-I crunch pixels in Photoshop and edit vectorss with Illustrator.
-What I love about it is that you can just ⌘C some shapes and ⌘V them as SVG in any text editor.
+I push pixels in Photoshop and edit vectors in Illustrator (what I love about it is that you can just ⌘C some shapes and ⌘V them as SVG in any text editor).
 I scan old prints and films with an Epson V770 scanner and VueScan.

 I keep my Mac alive with Caffeine and tame its brightness with f.lux.
-Gemini 2 and DaisyDisk are excellent for identifying and removing crap from storage, which is always in short supply.
+Gemini 2 and DaisyDisk are excellent for identifying and removing crap from my disk, whose free space is always in short supply.

 I’ve largely given up on apps on my phone, save a few I use constantly.
 I access my notes from the Dropbox folder and edit them with iA Writer.
-I use VSCOcam or Instagram to fiddle with the photos I take (the built-in photo editing controls in iOS confuse me).
+I use VSCOcam or Instagram to fiddle with the photos I take.
 I listen to music on SoundCloud, Bandcamp, and Apple Music.
 I use TuneIn for radio (faves) and Podcasts for podcasts (faves).